Ancient Egypt

 Anubis’ skin is often depicted as black, while jackals are typically brown.
 The reason is that the color black is a symbol of death, but also a symbol of the Nile’s fertile and black soil.

-• The Guardian of the Scales: one of his many roles surrounding the dead included the Guardian of Scales where he dictated the fate of souls.
+One of his many roles surrounding the dead included the Guardian of Scales where he dictated the fate of souls.
 As depicted in the Book of the Dead, Anubis weighs the decedent’s heart against the weight of a feather.
 The feather represents “Ma’at” or truth.
 If the scale of justice tipped toward the heart, the dead person would be consumed by Ammit, a female demon the ancient Egyptian people dubbed “devourer of the dead.”
 If the scale of justice tipped toward the feather, Anubis would lead the decedent to Osiris so he could ascend to a worthy existence in heaven.

-• The God of embalming and mummification: Anubis held the important role of overseeing the embalming and mummification of the dead.
 The daughter of Anubis (Kebechet), is frequently seen as his assistant in the mummification process of the dead.
 Ancient Egyptians believed that Anubis sniffed the bodies of the dead, so they preserved them with sweet smelling herbs and plants.
-Anubis also assisted in the “opening of the mouth” ritual to ensure a good burial.
-This ritual was performed so the dead person could eat and speak in the afterlife.

 Anubis